 Prosafe SE and subsidiary company Prosafe Rigs Pte.
 Ltd. – Update on Financial Process

-Reference is made to earlier information provided regarding Prosafe SE and subsidiary company Prosafe Rigs Pte.
-Ltd’s (“Prosafe” or the Company”) ongoing financial process with its lenders, latest
+Reference is made to the earlier information provided about the ongoing financial process with lenders, the latest in a press release dated 14 July 2021 in relation to Prosafe SE's and Prosafe Rigs

+Pte.
+Ltd.'s ("PRPL") applications for leave of the Singapore Court to convene meetings of its creditors to vote on proposed schemes of arrangement pursuant to section 210(1) of the

 Prosafe is a leading owner and operator of semi-submersible accommodation vessels.
 The company is listed on the Oslo Stock Exchange with ticker code PRS.
 For more information, please refer to www.prosafe.com